njcuk9999/jwst-mtl/SOSS/detector/readme_detector.txt

 at line ~35 and run the file

-OUTPUT: Same as Jason's fits file (saved to the same name with _nonlin appended to it), with the data modified to account for non-linearity effects
+OUTPUT: Same as Jason's fits file (saved to the same name with _nonlin appended to it), with the data modified to account for (1) Poisson noise and (2) non-linearity effects (if set to True)

 ** Calculating forward coefficients for non-linearity simulation **